 This cake is perfect with a simple dusting of powdered sugar, or you can pair it with a scoop of vanilla ice cream or chocolate ganache.

-For more almond recipes, try this almond cream cake, almond coffee cake, almond cupcakes, almond brownies, or this almond poppyseed cake.
+For more almond recipes, try this almond cream cake, almond coffee cake, almond cupcakes, almond croissant blondies, or almond poppyseed cake.

 Jump to: